 Forests and Gardens and Nature, Oh My!

 When maintaining a work/life balance it helps to escape the confines of an office and head back into nature.
 Whether you live near a forest, desert, coast, river, or mountains, don’t let them serve as just a background.
-The plants and foliage that grow within the region naturally purifies the air, so you can breathe easier.
-And if you find somewhere that’s less travelled, it puts you even more at one with nature with fewer people around to distract.
+The plants and foliage that grow within the region naturally purify the air, so you can breathe easier.
+And if you find somewhere that’s less traveled, it puts you even more at one with nature with fewer people around to distract.
 Hiking can be a revolutionary hobby, and it does wonders for your health.
-Even the briefest of hikes can be the day-changing in the best ways.
+Even the briefest of hikes can do a lot to improve your mental well being.

 Everyone Needs a Hobby!

 Having something to regularly look forward to outside of work is a phenomenal motivator.
 A hobby can take your mind off of deadlines and crunches.
 If you’re the active type, search online for local sports teams.
 Or if you have something to share with the world, making online videos could be your jam!
 Love animals?
 Puppy therapy is never a bad thing, and volunteering at a pet shelter could enrich your life and the lives of so many furry friends.

 When work is life, it’s far too tempting to bring your work with you, even when you’re off the clock.
 An email here or a text there can’t hurt while you’re out, right?
 Well, if you don’t want to be called out as that one friend who’s always on their phone, then don’t be that one friend who’s always on their phone!
 Like a faithful dog, your work will be there when you get back.
 Reclaim your life back, and get out – enjoy yourself!